minprog/cs50x-1718-1819/info/10 Syllabus.md

 problem sets on which you received perfect scores for the axis of scope will be dropped when final grades are determined.

 Re-submission of problem sets is not possible until the following semester.
-If you re-submit any problem set for a second time, we require that it is complete and bug-free, so as to not burden the staff with grading.
-It has shown to be vital to engage with all problem sets in order to pass this course.
+If you submit any problem set for a second time, it is required to be complete and bug-free, so as to not burden the staff with grading.

 ## Test